pradyot-09/DL-Reproducibility-Project/index.md

   </tr>
 </table>

-We can see that there is a great difference between the authors and our results.
-However, the authors also state that by increasing the prior on the 3 digit class, the errors obtained by the student drop to 109 of which 14 are on 3s.

 ### Convolutional Neural Network results (not reproduction)
 The results for the CNN can be seen in the table below.
 In this table we compare the CNN results to our own Teacher and Student models.
-What can be clearly deducted from the table is that CNN's outperform more conventional Feed Forward Networks by a lot on image classification.
+What can be clearly deducted from the table is that CNNs outperform more conventional Feed Forward Networks by a lot on image classification.
 We manage to achieve just 44 errors on the test set of 10.000 images whilst using just 1/10th of the amount of epochs.
 Simply stated, the CNN outperforms the FFN models with minimal training effort.

 | Model | Errors | Epochs |
 |:------:|:-------------:|:------------------------:|